alexhayward4321/Perturbation-Framework/README.md

-# Openmc cross section perturbation and sensitivity analysis toolkit
+# Openmc Cross Section Perturbation and Sensitivity Analysis Toolkit

+## Introduction

-This repository houses a python code used to compute the sensitivity of gamma and neutron fluxes to perturbations of cross section data.
-It automates the perturbations of cross sections of a set of nuclides, reactions, and perturbation strengths.
-Further, if you specify a 'base' model in a folder, it automatically generates all of the materials, geometry, settings and tallies files within properly labelled folders for each perturbation, runs openmc simulations for them for a specified number of particles, then stores the results of the simulations as well as processed graphs in a standardised and easily accessible file structure and format.
+This repository houses a python code used to compute the sensitivity of gamma and neutron fluxes to perturbations in nuclear cross section data for a user-specified 'base' physical model in [OpenMC](https://docs.openmc.org/en/stable/).

+## Why It's Useful

+The power of this toolkit is you can import into it an OpenMC model you have built with the python API, then automate the hdf5 nuclear data file modification; OpenMC input file preparation; running of simulations; output post-processing; and clearly labelled storage of output files / graphs for easy access.
+All these processes occur for your physical model according to:
+- How many particles you want to simulate
+- What nuclides you want to perturb
+- For what reactions you would like to perturb
+- How strongly you would like to perturb them

+Not only is this automated for a single run, but you can specify multiple perturbation strengths for multiple reaction types and multiple numbers of particles that will perform several simulations from a single run of a command.

 ## Disclaimer

-It is still in a very early stage of development, so there are doubtless numerous bugs, but if determined a person should be able to pick up how the code works and modify it in order to improve it and make it more generally applicable.
-Note also that the primary developer of the code was inexperienced in building large interconnected python projects, and this explains the conspicuous absence of defined objects and classes, as well as some experimental ways of implementing features that were based on spontaneous problem solving while potentially ignorant of standard (and perhaps much simpler) ways of doing things.
+This is still in a very early stage of development and written by a relatively inexperienced developer.
+Expect some bugs, unimplemented features and convoluted existing feature implementation.
+There should nevertheless be sufficient information for a determined a person to pick up how the code works and improve it.

 If you have any questions please feel free to email me at alexhayward4321@gmail.com.